Glenn P. Sblendorio, M.B.A.

 Prior to joining Ophthotech, Ms. Harrison was with Eyetech Pharmaceuticals, Inc., where she held the management positions of Vice President and Senior Vice President of Clinical Research and Development.
-During her stint at this company, she played a key role in the development and approval of Macugen® (pegaptanib sodium) for the treatment of wet age-related macular degeneration.
+While at Eyetech, Ms. Harrison, played a key role in the development and approval of Macugen® (pegaptanib sodium) for the treatment of wet age-related macular degeneration.

 Ms. Harrison’s professional career began in clinical research at a major New York City teaching hospital.
 She then moved to Hoffmann-La Roche Inc., where she was Director of Clinical Operations, responsible for the development and implementation of strategic programs for Roche’s oncology franchise.